OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-03.md

 So when Abner returned to Hebron, Joab took him aside into the middle of the gate to speak with him privately,
 and there he struck him in the stomach,
-so that he died because of the blood of Asahel his brother.
+so he died as a result of the blood of Asahel his brother.

 ---